AleksandrVin/c_course/README.md

-Hey!

-This is my dir with labs of my C course
+This is my dir with labs of my C course at mipt

-сдаю стек Вадиму